-A. A nominated resource shall be added to the Alameda County Register as a landmark if the Board of Supervisors finds, after holding the hearings required by this chapter, that all of the requirements set forth below are satisfied:
+A. Landmarks are intended to be properties in unincorporated Alameda County (or county-owned buildings in an incorporated area of Alameda County) of exceptional historical or architectural value that are clearly eligible individually for the California Register of Historical Resources, including those that are especially fine examples of an important style, type, or convention, or which are intimately associated with a person, organization, event, or historical pattern of major importance at the local level or of Page 5 of 25 moderate importance at the state or national level.
+A nominated resource shall be added to the Alameda County Register as a landmark if the Board of Supervisors finds, after holding the hearing(s) required by this chapter, that all of the requirements set forth below are satisfied:

-- 1. The nominated resource meets one or more of the following criteria: - a.
-It is associated with events that have made a significant contribution to the broad patterns of the history of the County, the region, the state or the nation; - b.
-It is associated with the lives of persons significant in the County's past; - c.
-It embodies the distinctive characteristics of a type, period or method of construction; - d.
-It represents the work of an important creative individual or master; - e.
-It possesses high artistic values; or - f.
-It has yielded, or may be likely to yield, information important in the prehistory or history of the County, the region, the state or the nation. - 2.
-The nominated resource has integrity of location, design, setting, materials, workmanship, feeling and association.
-Integrity shall be judged with reference to the particular criterion or criteria specified in subparagraph 1.; - 3.
-The nominated resource has significance historically or architecturally, and its designation as a landmark is reasonable, appropriate and necessary to promote, protect and further the goals and purposes of this chapter. - 4.
-The nominated resource has been evaluated by a qualified historical resources consultant who meets one or more of the Secretary of the Interior's professional qualifications standards or who are certified by the Register of Professional Archaeologists, and the evaluator has submitted documents that provide evidence of the resources historical or architectural significance.
+1. The nominated resource meets one or more of the following criteria:

+a.
+It is associated with events that have made a significant contribution to the broad patterns of the history of the county, the region, the state or the nation;

+b.
+It is associated with the lives of persons significant in the county's past;

+c.
+It embodies the distinctive characteristics of a type, period or method of construction;

+d.
+It represents the work of an important creative individual or master;

+e.
+It possesses high artistic values; or

+f.
+It has yielded, or may be likely to yield, information important in the prehistory or history of the county, the region, the state or the nation.

+2. The nominated resource has integrity of location, design, setting, materials, workmanship, feeling and association.
+Integrity shall be judged with reference to the particular criterion or criteria specified in "a" above;

+3. The nominated resource has significance historically or architecturally, and its designation as a landmark is reasonable, appropriate and necessary to promote, protect and further the goals and purposes of this chapter.

+4. The nominated resource has been evaluated by a qualified historical resources consultant who meets one or more of the Secretary of the Interior's professional qualifications standards or who are certified by the Register of Professional Archaeologists, and the evaluator has submitted documents that provide evidence of the resources historical or architectural significance.

-B. A geographic area nominated as a historic preservation district shall be added to the Alameda County Register as a historic preservation district if the Board of Supervisors finds, after holding the hearings required by this chapter, that all of the requirements set forth below are satisfied:
+B. A geographic area nominated as a historic preservation district shall be added to the Alameda County Register as a historic preservation district if the Board of Supervisors finds, after holding the hearing(s) required by this chapter, that all of the requirements set forth below are satisfied:

-- 1. The area is a geographically definable area; - 2.
-The area possesses either: - a.
-A significant concentration or continuity of buildings unified by: a) past events; or b) aesthetically by plan or physical development; or - b.
-The area is associated with an event, person, or period significant or important to County history - 3.
-The designation of the geographic area as a historic preservation district is reasonable, appropriate and necessary to protect, promote and further the goals and purposes of this chapter and is not inconsistent with other goals and policies of the County. - 4.
-A historic preservation district shall have integrity of location, design, setting, materials, workmanship, feeling and association.
+1. The area is a geographically definable area;

+2. The area possesses either:

+a.
+A significant concentration or continuity of buildings unified by: a) past events; or b) aesthetically by plan or physical development; or b.
+The area is associated with an event, person, or period significant or important to county history

+3. The designation of the geographic area as a historic preservation district is reasonable, appropriate and necessary to protect, promote and further the goals and purposes of this chapter and is not inconsistent with other goals and policies of the county.

+4. A historic preservation district shall have integrity of location, design, setting, materials, workmanship, feeling and association.

-- 5. The collective historic value of the buildings and structures in a historic preservation district taken together is greater than the historic value of each individual building or structure. - 6.
-The application is accompanied by a form bearing the signatures of at least fifty-one percent (51%) of all property owners within the area of the proposed district. - 7.
-The Board finds that the addition of the district to the Register does not in any manner interfere, eliminate or otherwise obviate the identification, qualification, designation and preservation requirements of the creation of Historic Preservation Districts pursuant to Chapter 20 of this Title.
+5. The collective historic value of the buildings and structures in a historic preservation district taken together is greater than the historic value of each individual building or structure.

+6. The application is accompanied by a form bearing the signatures of at least fifty-one (51%) of all property owners within the area of the proposed district.